 A bracket is a two-word construction where the object’s outer case equals the predicate’s inner case.

 |The second and third words in this sentence form a bracket:|

-Here we have a predicate ‘assembler’ (‘the sender of assembling’) with ‘Nechwatal’ as its nominative object, which means that Nechwatal is, yes, the sender of assembling: the assembler just mentioned.
+Here we have a predicate ‘mechanic’ (‘the sender of building machines’) with ‘Nechwatal’ as its nominative object, which means that Nechwatal is, yes, the sender of building machines: the mechanic just mentioned.
 This is the first application of brackets: the translation of English appositives, which are essentially attributes consisting of a noun (and this will become important in a moment).

 A coordination consists of two sibling objects in the same outer case.

-This also equates ‘assembler’ with ‘Nechwatal’ as both are the recipient of speaking.
-Recall there is only one recipient, so we can exclude the possibility of Nechwatal and the assembler being spoken to.
+This also equates ‘mechanic’ with ‘Nechwatal’ as both are the recipient of speaking.
+Recall there is only one recipient, so we can exclude the possibility of Nechwatal and a mechanic being spoken to.
 And the exact reason why there is only one recipient is still to come.